2026 Municipal Election

 Information for Candidates

-In order to register to become a candidate for Councillor, Reeve or Mayor in the upcoming election, you must be:
+In order to register to become a candidate for Mayor, Reeve, Councillor or School Board Trustee in the upcoming election, you must be:

 • A Canadian citizen and at least 18 years old